-5.1 Opportunities for place branding and art murals
+Opportunities for place branding and art murals 5.1

-- 6. Thetford's Quick Wins: Short-Term Tactical Interventions - 6.1 Wayfinding Improvements: Install wayfinding and signage on key routes to the town, particularly the A11, A134 and A1066.
-Installation of new maps and signage to aid with navigation and locating places of interest. - Heritage Conservation: 6.2 Development of a Conservation Area Appraisal and Management Plan covering heritage assets. - 6.3 Market Place Improvements: Redevelopment of marketplace including removal of the existing car parking to create a permanent civic centre.
+6. Thetford's Quick Wins: Short-Term Tactical Interventions

+- 6.1 Wayfinding improvements: Install wayfinding and signage on key routes to the town, particularly the A11, A134 and A1066.
+Installation of new maps and signage to aid with navigation and locating places of interest.
+Improve the rail station appearance to improve sense of arrival into the town centre.
+Review and improve signage on roundabouts entering Thetford. - 6.2 Heritage conservation: Development of a Conservation Area Appraisal and Management Plan covering heritage assets. - 6.3 Market Place improvements: Redevelopment of marketplace including removal of the existing car parking to create a permanent civic centre.
 Installation of electrical charging points for market events.
-Improvements to the war memorial at Market Place. - 6.4 Place Activation: A programme of meanwhile uses and events throughout the year into the high street and market square.
-New events to activate new public spaces - following redevelopment.
-6.5 Public Ammenity Improvements: Provide electric vehicle charging points in the town centre. - Install bike storage and parking facilities.
-6.6 Public Realm Improvements: Work with local artists to produce new murals and branding artwork promoting Thetford's diverse heritage Work with local artists to produce public art installations along trails.
-Additional seating and visual improvements - along riverside.
-Improve, restore and repair shopfronts in the town centre - Refer to section 5 for the full list of quick wins
+Improvements to the war memorial at Market Place. - 6.4 Place activation: A programme of meanwhile uses and events throughout the year into the high street and market square.
+New events to activate new public spaces following redevelopment. - Review residential parking in the town centre.
+6.5 Public amenity improvements: Provide electric vehicle charging points in the - town centre.
+Install bike storage and parking facilities. - 6.6 Public realm improvements: Work with local artists to produce new murals and branding artwork promoting Thetford's diverse heritage.
+Work with local artists to produce public art installations along trails.
+Additional seating and visual improvements along riverside.
+Improve, restore and repair shopfronts in the town centre

+Refer to section 5 for the full list of guick wins